avolkov/2017-11-14-3d-printing/main_script.rst

     :width: 200

 Prusa as a company has been around for a while and is committed to open-source design.
 They published printed part schematics on Github under GPL v2 in OpenSCAD, frame schematics SVG, software -- a Marlin fork and smoothie board for electronics.
-Stepper drives situation is similar to the situation in computing in general, the chip hardware is closed source; the biggest players on the market
+Stepper drivers situation is similar to the situation in computing in general, the chip hardware is closed source; the biggest players on the market

 Prusa also publishes full assembly manual from nuts, bolts, printer parts and 3d-printer specific parts [CIT003]_